camel

 Animal Mobilities

 This project examines how scientific knowledge production has mobilized and is mobilized by animals and animality.
 We inquire into how animal movements and mobility as scientific objects and as scientific means shape social difference and the environments humans and other animals inhabit together.
 The key analytic of mobility facilitates multiple strategies for understanding how animals contribute to the processes of making scientific knowledge and inter-human relations.
 Titled "Animal Mobilities," the project encompasses scientific investigations of animal motility and the translocation and migration of animals, as well as the selective strategies of mobilization and demobilization necessary to facilitate those investigations.
-We seek intersectional papers that test the boundaries of nature/culture and contest how mainstream scientific cultures perceive and center their own cosmologies to the exclusion of other ways of knowing and ordering the world.
+Our intersectional papers test the boundaries of nature/culture and contest how mainstream scientific cultures perceive and center their own cosmologies to the exclusion of other ways of knowing and ordering the world.

 The concept of mobility foregrounds three themes surrounding epistemic politics, power, and ethics in the study of the history of animal movements in science: